bcgov/fasstr/README.md

 Features
 --------

-This package provides a set of quick solution functions for streamflow data tidying (add\_ and fill\_ functions), screening (screen\_ functions), statistical analyses (calc\_ and compute\_ functions), and visualization (plot\_ functions), amongst others.
+This package provides functions with quick solutions for streamflow data:

+-   tidying (to prepare data for analyses; `add_*` and `fill_*` functions),
+-   screening (to look for outliers and missing data; `screen_*` functions),
+-   analyzing (basic summary statistics, frequency analyses, trending ;`calc_*` and `compute_*` functions), and
+-   visualizing (to plot statistics; `plot_*` functions), amongst others.

+Useful features of functions include:

-Useful in-function arguments include the utilization of the `tidyhydat` package to pull streamflow data from a Water Survey of Canada [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses; and arguments for filtering of years and months in analyses, option to choose water years for analyses instead of calendar years (and choice of start month), and customizing how missing dates are handled.
+-   the integration of the `tidyhydat` package to pull streamflow data from a Water Survey of Canada [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses;
+-   arguments for filtering of years and months in analyses and plotting (reducing need to tidy data beforehand);
+-   choosing water years for analyses instead of calendar years (and choice of start month);
+-   selecting for rolling n-day averages (e.g. 7-day rolling average);
+-   customizing how missing dates are handled.

 Installation
 ------------